vinayak-7-0-3/Tidal-DL-Telegram/README.md

 - `AUTH_CHAT` - List of Chat ID where Bot will work.
 - `ADMINS` - List of User ID who has full access to the Bot.
 - `ALLOW_DUMP` - Whether to store the downloaded files in any group/channel.
 (True/False)
-- `SEARCH_CHANNEL` - ID of channel/gropup to search downloaded/other songs files direcly
 - `IS_BOT_PUBLIC` - Whether to allow bot usage for public.
 (True/False)
 - `TIDAL_REGION` - Country code for Tidal Song search.
 (In international format eg:IN)
 - `TIDAL_SEARCH_LIMIT` - Limit the number of search results.